Yam Yasothon: Plot

 The story is set in 1967 in Yasothon Province, Thailand, where Yam is a hard-working, humble, and kind farmer—kind, that is, except when it comes to the attentions of Joei, the homely maid of Soy, who is the girlfriend of Yam's cousin, Tong.
 Yam nurses stray and injured animals of all kinds, but he never has nice things to say to Joei.
 Despite this, she persists in flirting with Yam and making unwanted physical advances.
 Meanwhile, Soy and Tong cuddle, kiss and hug each other at every opportunity.

 Soy's aunt, the haughty village moneylender, Dok Toh, disapproves of Soy seeing Tong, whom Dok Toh believes is too low class for her niece.
 She orders Soy and Joei to stay away from Tong and Yam.
 The social-climbing Dok Toh additionally arranges for Soy to meet the handsome, yet dull, son of the local sheriff, who has a pair of slow-witted henchmen who will help enforce Dok Toh's orders that Joei and Soy never again see Yam and Tong.

 However, on the night of a village temple fair, Tong and Soy and Yam and Joei sneak away and each couple finds a place to spend the night together.
 Tong and Soy stay up all night talking about their feelings for one another, while Joei takes sexual advantage of Yam.

 Dok Toh finds out about Joei and Soy's misadventures and arranges to send them away to Bangkok.
-Soy will attend a trade school, learning English language and secretarial skills while Joei will learn to be a seamstress and hairdresser.
+Soy will attend a trade school, learning English and secretarial skills while Joei will learn to be a seamstress and hairdresser.
 With the money earned while she is in Bangkok, Joei transforms herself by assembling a new wardrobe and undergoing beauty treatments, including having her skin lightened, a prominent mole removed, and her teeth straightened and whitened.